imagej/imagej.github.io/_pages/scripting/clojure.md

 (.show gold)
 ```

-To create scripts, just save them as .clj text files (with an underscore in the name) in any folder or subfolder of Fiji's plugins folder, and run {% include bc path='Plugins|Scripting|Refresh Clojure Scripts'%} to update the menus (it's done automatically at start up as well).
+To create scripts, just save them as .clj text files (with an underscore in the name) in any folder or subfolder of the `plugins` folder, and run {% include bc path='Plugins|Scripting|Refresh Clojure Scripts'%} to update the menus (it's done automatically at start up as well).

 To edit a script, just edit and save it with your favorite text editor.